eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 User attributes from the PID in the Wallet Unit.

-The terms and conditions of these services are for each QEEA Provider to determine, beyond what is specified in the [European Digital Identity] Regulation.
+The terms and conditions of these services are for each QEEA Provider to determine, beyond what is specified in the [European Digital Identity Regulation].

 ### 3.7 EAA issued by or on behalf of a public sector body responsible for an authentic source (Pub-EAA) Providers

-As specified in the Regulation, an attestation may be issued by or on behalf of a public sector body responsible for an Authentic Source.
+As specified in the [European Digital Identity Regulation], an attestation may be issued by or on behalf of a public sector body responsible for an Authentic Source.
 This ARF calls such an attestation a PuB-EAA.
 For a description of Authentic Sources, see [Section 3.10](#310-authentic-sources).
 A public sector body primarily is a state, regional or local authority, or a body governed by public law.

 A PuB-EAA Provider, meaning a public sector body issuing PuB-EAAs, is not a QTSP.
 However, a PuB-EAA Provider has a qualified certificate, issued by a QTSP,